gaultier/blog/way_too_many_ways_to_wait_for_a_child_process_with_a_timeout.md

 4. The parent polls on the read-end.
 5. When the child finishes, it automatically closes the write-end which in turn triggers an event in `poll`.

+So in a way, it's not really a *self*-pipe, it's more like a pipe between the parent and the child, and nothing gets written to it, it's just used by the child to signal it's done when it closes it.
+Which is useful for many cases outside of our little program.

 Here is the code:

 ```c